Hacking Casinos With Zeroday Exploits

 Hacking Casinos with Zero Day Exploits

 Most popular email programs like Microsoft Outlook, Apple Mail, Thunderbird, etc. have a convenient feature that enables them to remember the email addresses of people that have been emailed.
 Without this feature people would need to recall email addresses from memory or copy and paste from an address book.
-This same feature enables hackers to secretly breach networks using a technique that we created back in 2006 and named Email Seeding.
+This same feature enables hackers to secretly breach networks (in this case for hacking casinos) using a technique that we created back in 2006 and named Email Seeding.

 This article explains how we used Email Seeding to breach the network of a well-known and otherwise well protected casino.
 As is always the case, this article has been augmented to protect the identity of our customer.